twilio/twilio-video-processors.js/README.BETA.md

 # Twilio Video Processors

-Twilio Video Processors is a collection of video processing tools which can be used with [Twilio Video JavaScript SDK](https://github.com/twilio/twilio-video.js) to apply transformations and filters to a video track.
+Twilio Video Processors is a collection of video processing tools which can be used with [Twilio Video JavaScript SDK](https://github.com/twilio/twilio-video.js) to apply transformations and filters to a VideoTrack.

 * [API Docs](dist/docs/modules.html)